SkelleyBelly/carbonite/content/blog/react-typescript-good-practice/index.md

 At the very beginning of the component, a union type is introduced by the different possible variants of the query.
 Simple union types, or those that share a very similar structure can be used, but typically it can become very difficult to understand the shape of the data as it progress through the component.
 Furthermore, it can be very hard to apply consistent logic as the data types diverge, and can result in variant-based mapping, which is hard to read and difficult to extend.

-To improve on this example, it makes sense to simply split the component out into consistent logic and variant-specific logic, and create multiple components to accomodate that split.
+To improve on this example, it makes sense to simply split the component out into consistent logic and variant-specific logic, and create multiple components to accommodate that split.

 ```tsx
 // we wrap the consistent logic into a hook